-Chiurai completed a BA Fine Arts degree from the University of Pretoria (2005) and remained resident in South Africa for several years where he held numerous solo exhibitions with Goodman Gallery, accompanied by publications he co-edited with leading African thinkers and creatives.
-Notable international exhibitions include The Divine Comedy: Heaven, Purgatory and Hell Revisited curated by Simon Njami at Museum für Moderne Kunst, Frankfurt (2014) and SCAD Museum of Art, Savannah USA (2015); Impressions from South Africa, 1965 to Now at the Museum of Modern Art in New York (2011), which acquired Chiurai’s work for their collection; and Figures & Fictions: Contemporary South African Photography at the Victoria and Albert Museum in London (2011).
+Chiurai was born in 1981 in Harare, Zimbabwe, where he currently lives and works.
+He completed a BA Fine Arts degree from the University of Pretoria (2005) and remained resident in South Africa for several years.
+Here he has held numerous solo exhibitions at the Goodman Gallery – most recently ‘While the Harvest Rots’ (2017) – accompanied by publications he co-edited with leading African thinkers and cultural producers.
+Notable international exhibitions include The Divine Comedy: Heaven, Purgatory and Hell Revisited curated by Simon Njami at Museum für Moderne Kunst, Frankfurt (2014) and SCAD Museum of Art, Savannah USA (2015); Impressions from South Africa, 1965 to Now at the Museum of Modern Art in New York (2011), which acquired Chiurai’s work for its collection; and Figures & Fictions: Contemporary South African Photography at the Victoria and Albert Museum in London (2011).
+Chiurai was awarded the FNB Artist of the Year prize in South Africa (2012).
 His Conflict Resolution series was included in dOCUMENTA (13) in Kassel in 2012, and his film Iyeza was included in the New Frontier shorts programme at the Sundance Film Festival in 2013.
-He was awarded the FNB Artist of the Year prize in South Africa (2012).
+In 2017 the Zeitz Mocaa (Museum of Contemporary Art Africa) opened in Cape Town with several of Chiurai’s works in its collection.